sejal-ml/price-surge-analysis/README.md

 - **Interpretability**: Analyzed feature importances to explain model behavior and business relevance.

+## Observations & Insights

+- **Surge patterns** are more prominent during **weekends and festival days**.
+- A **7-day rolling average** helped smooth out short-term fluctuations and reveal long-term trends in final pricing.
+- The platform with the **highest price spike** was highlighted using peak annotation in the trend chart.
+- **Random Forest Regressor** was used to predict final prices with the following metrics:
+  Mean Absolute Error (MAE): 22.00
+  Root Mean Squared Error (RMSE): 30.45
+  R² Score: 0.87

+  ## Interpretation

+These findings can support:
+- Better **dynamic pricing strategies** by identifying when and where price surges typically occur.
+- Enhanced **transparency** for customers by anticipating price changes.
+- Smarter **demand forecasting** by recognizing patterns in pricing data over time.

 ## Tech Stack

 - **Language**: Python (Jupyter Notebook)